medikoo/deferred/README.md

 });
 ```

-An asynchronous function receives a callback argument which handles both error and expected value.
-It's not convienient to work with both promises and callback style functions.
+It's not convenient to work with both promises and callback style functions.
 When you decide to build your flow with promises __don't mix both concepts, just `promisify` asynchronous functions so they return promises instead__.

 ```javascript
 var deferred = require('deferred')